Hi there!

 — Stafford Beer, “Designing Freedom”, p.
 14 [emphasis mine]

-Well, you heard the fellow.
-In Part III (stay tuned!), I still hope to focus on the fourth of Beer’s 1973 Massey Lectures, titled “Science in the Service of Man“.
-In this post, I’ve mainly dealt with the problems facing digital marketers right now, as we enter another new year.
-With the next, I’ll aim to explore (what I see as) their key underlying causes — and why despite their relative obviousness, a “solve” often remains unlikely, absent some significant shift in the prevailing industry paradigm.
-Also, since I’ve now managed to go 12,000 words without more than vaguely gesturing in the direction of Project Cybersyn (which, holy shit, you guys, Project Cybersyn!!), I’ll try to work that in somewhere, too.
+Well, you’ve heard the fellow.
+In Part III (stay tuned!), I still intend to focus on the fourth of Beer’s lectures, titled “Science in the Service of Man“.
+In this post, I’ve mainly focused on the problems facing digital marketers right now, as we enter another new year.
+In the next one, I want to explore what I see as their underlying causes, and why — despite their solutions being relatively obvious — any durable “fix” remains unlikely, barring some dramatic shift in the prevailing industry paradigm.
+And, because I’ve now managed to go some 10,000 words without making a direct reference to Project Cybersyn (which, holy shit you guys, Project Cybersyn!!), I’ll try to work that in somewhere too.

 -R.